Connect with others who understand.

 • MRI scans

-• Microwave diathermy, which is used as part of certain therapy services
+• Microwave diathermy (used as part of certain physical therapies)

 • Radiation treatments